Ardesco/ardesco.github.io/_posts/2013-03-13-jmeter-maven-plugin-1-8-0-released.md

 ```

 - Set default timestamp to an ISO_8601 timestamp.
-The formatter now used in the configuration option `<resultsFileNameDateFormat>`is a JodaTime DateTimeFormatter (See [http://joda-time.sourceforge.net/apidocs/org/joda/time/format/DateTimeFormat.html](http://joda-time.sourceforge.net/apidocs/org/joda/time/format/DateTimeFormat.html){:target="_blank"}):
+The formatter now used in the configuration option `<resultsFileNameDateFormat>`is a JodaTime DateTimeFormatter, [See here](http://joda-time.sourceforge.net/apidocs/org/joda/time/format/DateTimeFormat.html).

 ```xml
 <resultsFileNameDateFormat >MMMM, yyyy</resultsFileNameDateFormat >